droglenc/NCMTH107/resources/Syllabus-Current.md

 <img class="img-right" src="../img/help.jpg">
 A variety of opportunities for out-of-class assistance and in-class accomodations are provided.
 Please read about these opportunities below and use them throughout the semester as appropriate.
 Here are some quotes about asking for help (from [BurnishedChaos.com](https://burnishedchaos.com/quotes-about-asking-for-help/)).

+* *Never apologise for asking for what you need, if you don't ask - the answer will always be no.* - Rachel Wolchin
+* *Asking for other's guidance helps you see what you may not be able to see.
+It's always important to check your ego and ask for help.* - Ken Blanchard
 * *The only mistake you can make is not asking for help.* - Sandeep Jauhar
+* *You don't have to do it all by yourself.* - Elizabeth Dehn
 * *Sometimes the only answer people are looking for when they ask for help is that they won't have to face the problem alone.* - Mark Amend
-* *You don't have to do it all by yourself.* - Elizabeth Dehn
-* *Sometimes it takes more courage to ask for help than to act alone.* - Ken Petti
 * *I think the hardest part to get to is asking for help or reaching out to other people and being honest with yourself.* - Mary-Kate Olsen
-* *Asking for other's guidance helps you see what you may not be able to see.
-It's always important to check your ego and ask for help.* - Ken Blanchard
-* *Never apologise for asking for what you need, if you don't ask - the answer will always be no.* - Rachel Wolchin

 ### Instructor -- Derek Ogle